ServerlessOpsIO/gha-artifact-name/README.md

 ## Inputs

-- `artifact_name` (optional): Override the name of the artifact to use.
+- `artifact-name` (optional): Override the name of the artifact to use.
 Default is an empty string.

 ## Outputs

-- `artifact_name`: The generated name of the artifact.
+- `artifact-name`: The generated name of the artifact.

 ## Usage